 Each of those example questions can play a helpful role in your engagement efforts.
 Anything else is just creating unnecessary friction and repelling people from your organization.

-Keep in mind: As you build relationships with your incoming subscribers and make them more excited about your organization, your Bandwindow software gives you the ability to collect additional information from people overtime throughout the relationship.
 At the first point of interaction, giving people the choice between receiving communications via text messages or via emails has been proven to increase subscriber rates.
 If you need to eventually collect both their phone number and email address, later in the process is when you can ask for whichever communication method the student did not initially provide.
 Once the student is ready to “pull the trigger” and schedule their audition, for example, that is when you can ask for things like their complete contact information, applications status, home address, zip code, and some of the “more boring” questions that you would not want to ask at the first interaction point.
 This is called Progressive Profiling.

 Whenever building a form to collect information from people, simply ask yourself: “Do I really need to ask this question on my form?”
 If the answer is “no,” remove that question from your form.